epam/mriviewer/CONTRIBUTING.md

 Important note: before sonar scanner start, you need to run test coverage utility, which will create file 'coverage/lcov.info' (this file is used by sonar scanner) In order to run scanner, you need to install [SonarQube scanner](https://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner).
-File 'sonar-project.properties' inthe project root is used to configure sonar scaner for this project.
+File 'sonar-project.properties' in the project root is used to configure sonar scanner for this project.
 After SonarQube server is started, you can run sonar tool, by typing in command line:
 ```
 sonar-scanner